kglw-dot-net/phase1/setlists/_posts/2023-03-02-zenith-paris-la-villette-paris.md

 **KGLW.net Staff Notes:**
 This show is in progress and will undergo a full review by our setlist team once a recording becomes available.
 Stay tuned!
+The unknown K.G./L.W. song contained a Straws In The Wind tease.
+Wah Wah contained The River Teases.